parthian-sterlet/antinoise/README.md

 ## Partitiong of one FASTA file with multiple sequences into multiple file with individual sequences
   [fasta_muliplefiles.cpp](https://github.com/parthian-sterlet/antinoise/blob/main/src/fasta_muliplefiles.cpp)
 1. input FASTA format file, mutiple sequences
-2. base name of output FASTA files, value ZZZ results output files ZZZ1.fa and ZZZ2.fa output file for the first and second sequences in input file, and so on next
+2. base name of output FASTA files, value ZZZ results the output files ZZZ1.fa and ZZZ2.fa output file for the first and second sequences in input file, and so on next
-3. int mode for output filenames: values 1 means the order 1,2,3, etc., i.e. filenames do not depend on the information in sequence headers after '>' in input FASTA file; 0 = filenames are defined by the information in sequence headers after '>' in input FASTA file.
-For example, for human genome with headers of chromosomes { >chr1, >chr2, ... , >chr22, >chrX and >chrY } and value 0 provides exactly {chr1.fa, chr2.fa, ... , chr22.fa, chrX.fa and chrY.fa }, while value 1 does not
+3. int mode, output filenames: (a) the value 1 means that the names of output files do not depend on the information in the sequence headers of the input FASTA file, in the lines after the first symbols '>', output filenames {ZZZ1.fa, ZZZ2.fa, ZZZ3.fa, etc.} respect the serial numbers {1, 2, 3, etc.} ; (b) the value 0 means filenames are defined by the information in sequence headers after '>' in input FASTA file.
+For example, for human genome with headers of chromosomes { >chr1, >chr2, ... , >chr22, >chrX and >chrY } and value 0 provides exactly {chr1.fa, chr2.fa, ... , chr22.fa, chrX.fa and chrY.fa }

 ## Whole genome conversion from FASTA to PLAIN format
 [fasta_to_plain0.cpp](https://github.com/parthian-sterlet/antinoise/blob/main/src/fasta_to_plain0.cpp)